timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp-02.md

 that their Publication Server ([@!RFC8181]) is available when there is a need to update RPKI objects such as ROAs.

-However, availability issues with such repositories are frequent and negatively impact RPs, and the greater the number of separate repositories, the greater the chance of such problems.
+However, frequent availability issues with self hosted repositories negatively impact RPs.
+The greater the number of separate repositories, the greater the chance for negative impact to RPs.
 Therefore, CAs that act as parents of other CAs are RECOMMENDED to provide a publication service for their child CAs, and CAs with a parent who offers a publication service are RECOMMENDED to use that service,